Australian brushturkey: Habitat

-The Australian brushturkey inhabits rainforests and wet sclerophyll forests, but can also be found in drier scrubs and open areas.
+The Australian brushturkey inhabits rainforests and wet sclerophyll forests, as well as drier scrubs and open areas.
+It lives in both mountainous and lowland areas.
 In the northern part of its range, the Australian brushturkey is most common at higher altitudes, but individuals move to the lowland areas in winter.
 In the south, it is common in both mountain and lowland regions.

 Brushturkeys are now common in urban environments and can be found in backyards in both Brisbane and Sydney.

 The range of the Australian brushturkey extends from the top of Cape York to approximately the area around Wollongong.

 Population

 Brushturkeys are fairly common presently, but in the 1930s, the bird was supposed to be approaching extinction.

 Human interaction

 The Australian brushturkey can damage gardens when raking up the ground looking for food.
 It can also cause extensive damage to food crops.
-The Department of Environment, Climate Change, and Water provides hints for living with brushturkeys in urban environments.
+The New South Wales Department of Environment, Climate Change, and Water provides hints for living with brushturkeys in urban environments.

-They are sometimes hunted for food, including as part of the diet by Aboriginal Australians.
+They are sometimes hunted for food, including as part of the diet of Aboriginal Australians.
 Their eggs, which weigh on average 180 g, are also sometimes eaten.

 The Australian brushturkey is fully protected in Queensland.
 Under the Nature Conservation Act 1992 it is an offence to harm brush turkeys.
-For a class 1 offence it is 3000 penalty units or two years imprisonment.
-For a class 4 offence it is 100 penalty units or A$13,345.00.
+A class 1 offence incurs 3000 penalty units ($483,900) or two years imprisonment.
+A class 4 offence incurs 100 penalty units ($16,130).

 In New South Wales, shooting a brush turkey has resulted in fines of up to A$22,000, under the Biodiversity Conservation Act.